Which country is cheaper, Portugal or Belgium?

 Portugal has a reasonable number of visitors.
 Some of the most popular places for tourists can attract large crowds, especially the major sites in Lisbon and Porto, as well as some of the more popular beach resort areas along the coast.
 Otherwise, most of Portugal is easily visited without dealing with large hordes of other travelers, making it quite enjoyable.
 In Lisbon, you can often expect large crowds at the castle, in the winding stairs through the old town, and at the museums in Belem.
 In Portugal, the riverfront area and its wineries can get quite busy as the crowds gather for wine tours, visit the shops, and eat at the restaurants along the riverfront.
 In the Algarve, some of the town centers can be very busy in the summer months, especially Lagos and Albufeira.
 However, it's easy to find less crowded beach areas along the coastline.
 Generally, summer is the busy travel season for the entire country, and visiting in the off-season will let you avoid the crowds, and uncover lower prices, too.

 Belgium and Portugal both offer a nice selection of activities for visitors.
-Many people usually spend more of their time in Portugal than Belgium.
+Many travelers usually spend more of their time in Portugal than Belgium because of the number of activities and things to do in the area.
+Usually, 3-7 days is a good amount of time for Belgium, and 3-14 days is enough time in Portugal.

 Belgium is a popular place that is full of things to see and experience.
 But since there are so many activities, you'll likely want to spend more than a weekend exploring.
 Take your pick from the many activities offered here.